dvci/shc-terminology/input/pagecontent/index.md

 [These codes](CodeSystem-identity-assurance-level.html) may be used by Issuers of SMART Health Cards to record if/how a patient's identity was verified at the point of care.
 For example, if a patient showed their driver's license to verify their name and date of birth when getting a vaccination, this would correspond to `IAL1.4`.

-### Designation Use

-[The `consumer-friendly` code in this code system](CodeSystem-designation-use.html) is used in a [ValueSet's designation element](https://www.hl7.org/fhir/valueset-definitions.html#ValueSet.compose.include.concept.designation) to define how that designation should be used.

 ----

 ### Contact Information